Autonomic dysreflexia (AD) is a dangerous rise in blood pressure in people with spinal cord injuries.

 AD occurs more often in people who have spinal cord injuries at the level of T6 and above (upper back).
 It is also more common in people with recent spinal cord injuries.

-AD occurs in people with injuries in the thoracic area of their spinal cord.
+AD occurs in the thoracic area of people with spinal cord injuries.

 Copyright © Nucleus Medical Media, Inc.

-Symptoms that do occur may include: Pounding headache—caused by the rise in blood pressureSweating above the level of the spinal cord injuryNasal congestionBlurry visionBlotchy skin above the level of spinal cord injuryFeeling restlessFlushed (reddened) faceChest tightnessNauseaGoose bumps below the level of spinal cord injuryCold, clammy skin below the level of spinal cord injury
+Symptoms may not occur.
+In those that have them, symptoms may include: Pounding headache—caused by the rise in blood pressureSweating above the level of the spinal cord injuryNasal congestionBlurry visionBlotchy skin above the level of spinal cord injuryFeeling restlessFlushed (reddened) faceChest tightnessNauseaGoose bumps below the level of spinal cord injuryCold, clammy skin below the level of spinal cord injury